Thursday, March 27, 2014

 The Thief Who Couldn't Sleep (Lawrence Block, 1966)

 Unusual globetrotting espionage/adventure.
-Not the biggest fan of those genres myself so at least I'm assuming it's a bit unusual to have a protagonist who cannot sleep (so he learns languages and manically reads) and writes other people's master thesis for living.
+Not the biggest fan of those genres myself, so at least I'm assuming it's a bit unusual to have a protagonist who cannot sleep (so he learns languages and manically reads) and writes other people's master thesis for a living.

-On one of these job assignments he comes across an old Armenian woman and over a few cups of coffee (Armenian coffee: hot as hell, black as sin, and sweet as love) she unveils to him the long lost secret of gold that Armenian people had stashed away during the Turkish massacre during the WWI.
-In no time at all Tanner decides that many of the freakish societies across the world (whose member he is) could benefit from some big ass donations.
-So he promptly applies for the passport and sets for the treasure hunt.
+On one of these job assignments, he comes across an old Armenian woman and over a few cups of coffee (Armenian coffee: hot as hell, black as sin, and sweet as love), she unveils to him the long-lost secret of gold that Armenian people had stashed away during the Turkish massacre during the WWI.
+In no time at all, Tanner decides that many of the freakish societies across the world (whose member he is) could benefit from some big ass donations.
+So he promptly applies for the passport and sets out for the treasure hunt.

 Sounds much more conventional than it actually is.
-You see, our hero starts six international incidents, is hunted by several state's secret polices and few sinister organizations ("I know you're hotter than a grenade with the pin out") in a chase that begins in Ireland, goes all the way southeast through Europe to Bulgaria and ends in Lebanon.
-Along the way Tanner fucks a couple of hot girls, runs into a bunch of odd (even by his high standard of oddness) characters, sparks a minor revolution attempt in Macedonia and somehow obtains complete dossier of the British air and coastal defenses (which btw cannot be very strong since the whole thing is pretty thin).
-When taking into account that this paperback is 200 pages long, it actually feels like it was written by some mad man on amphetamines (who couldn't sleep?)
+You see, our hero starts six international incidents, is hunted by several states' secret police and a few sinister organisations ("I know you're hotter than a grenade with the pin out") in a chase that begins in Ireland, goes all the way southeast through Europe to Bulgaria and ends in Lebanon.
+Along the way, Tanner fucks a couple of hot girls, runs into a bunch of odd (even by his high standard of oddness) characters, sparks a minor revolution attempt in Macedonia and somehow obtains complete dossier of the British air and coastal defenses (which btw cannot be very strong since the whole thing is pretty thin).
+When taking into account that this paperback is 200 pages long, it actually feels like it was written by some madman on amphetamines (who couldn't sleep?)

-Silly charming nonsense.
-I guess it still qualifies as a cosy crime but I liked it better than Block's silly Bernie Rhodenbarr crap.
+Silly, charming nonsense.
+I guess it still qualifies as a cosy crime, but I liked it better than Block's silly Bernie Rhodenbarr crap.
 But I don't think I'll check anything else from the Tanner series.
-Unless you can recommend me a good one?
+Unless you can recommend a good one?

 3/5